pytorch/pytorch/docs/cpp/source/frontend.rst

 Philosophy
 ----------

 PyTorch's C++ frontend was designed with the idea that the Python frontend is great, and should be used when possible; but in some settings, performance and portability requirements make the use of the Python interpreter infeasible.
-For example, Python is poor choice for low latency, high performance or multithreaded environments, such as video games or production servers.
+For example, Python is a poor choice for low latency, high performance or multithreaded environments, such as video games or production servers.
 The goal of the C++ frontend is to address these use cases, while not sacrificing the user experience of the Python frontend.

 As such, the C++ frontend has been written with a few philosophical goals in mind: